FlinkML/flink-tensorflow/models/README.md

 This directory contains models used in integration testing.

-- HalfPlusTwo - a model from TF sources in Saved Model format
+- half_plus_two - a model from TF sources in Saved Model format